errsole/errsole.js/docs/sqlite-storage.md

 After completing the setup, start your app and access the Errsole Web Dashboard to view and manage your logs:

-**Local Development:** Open your web browser and go to http://localhost:8001/
+* Local Development: Open your web browser and go to http://localhost:8001/

-**Remote Deployment:** Use the server's IP address or domain followed by the port number.
-For example:
+* Remote Deployment: Replace `YourServerIP` or `YourDomain` with your server details:
 ```
 http://YourServerIP:8001/
 http://YourDomain:8001/
 ```

-### 4. NGINX Configuration
+### 4. Configure NGINX

 If your app is behind an NGINX reverse proxy, you can configure access to the Errsole Web Dashboard by adding the following lines to your NGINX configuration file: